Glossopoeia logo

 About the TAKE (Το ῎Ανευ Κλίσι ῾Ελληνική) pages

 TAKE grew out of a discussion on the Conlang list of February 2006 on what ancient Greek might be like if stripped of its inflexions in a manner similar to Giuseppe Peano's Latino sine Flexione.
+It was, for various reasons, simply a intellectual exercise in producing an analytic language from a fusional language such as Ancient Greek.

 About the Dee ("Plan D")? pages